chinmayarvind23/AIvaluate/project-plan.md

 - Usage Scenario

+## Scope
+The goal of this project is to produce a viable, robust, and user-friendly software solution capable of efficiently and effectively grading students HTML, CSS, and JavaScript documents.
+This will be done using a set of instructions provided by the professor where in return, insightful and accurate grading (relative to human grading) feedback will be provided to both the student and the instructor allowing both users to engage with the web app in a dynamic manner, allowing for students to understand problem areas and work on them and instructors to spend less time grading and more time helping students and developing the course to be the best it can be.

+## Deliverables
+Over the course of this project, we will be delivering the following:
+- AI-powered web development course platform
+- Project Plan (high-level, and will include descriptions of the features of the project, user requirements, functional requirements, usage scenarios, technical requirements, non-functional requirements, system requirements, project goals, Unique Value Proposition, Minimum Viable Product description, Change management plan, Communications plan, Quality Assurance plan, milestone schedule, and the teamwork planning schedule)
+- Design plan (lower-level, and will include details about how the system is designed, how components of the system will interact to produce the required outcome in different scenarios as described in the usage scenarios)
+- Presentations for the Project Plan, Design Plan, and the Minimum Viable Product (MVP)
+- Final individual project reports (from each team member detailing components they worked on, as well as how their component works with the remaining components of the system and how the system will function as a whole successfully)

 ### Project purpose or justification (UVP)
-The AI-Powered Web Development Course Platform aims to streamline and enhance the grading process for HTML, CSS, and JavaScript assignments by automating evaluations based on professor-defined criteria.
-This solution addresses the inefficiencies and inconsistencies of manual grading by leveraging advanced AI to provide accurate, detailed, and timely feedback.
-This will enable dynamic engagement for both students and instructors.
-This platform will stand out because of its ability to deliver fast and comprehensive evaluations complemented by a user-friendly interface therfor offering a superior, more scalable, and customizable solutions for learners and teachers.
-By reducing the grading burden on professors and providing immediate feedback that students can take action to, the platform will ensure a more efficient and insightful educational experience.
+The AI-Powered Web Development Course Platform aims to streamline and automate the grading process of HTML, CSS, and JavaScript web development course assignments based on professor-defined criteria.
+Our solution will address inefficiencies and inconsistencies of manual grading by leveraging advanced AI techniques such as LLMs (Large Language Models) to provide accurate, detailed, and timely feedback.
+This will allow for dynamic engagement between students and instructors.
+Our platform will provide unique value due to its ability to deliver swift and comprehensive evaluations complemented by a user-friendly interface, and therefore, offering a superior, scalable, and customizable solution for students and instructors.
+By automating the grading process for instructors and providing immediate feedback that students can take action to, the platform will ensure a more valuable, efficient and insightful educational experience for students and instructors.

-## Scope
-The goal of this project is to produce a viable, robust, and user-friendly software capable of efficiently and effectively grading students HTML, CSS, or JavaScript documents.
-This will be done using a set of instructions provided by the professor where in return, insightful grading feedback will be provided to both the student and the instructor allowing both users to engage with the web app in a dynamic matter.

 ## Goals
 ### High-level project description and boundaries
 The project goals for the AI-Powered Web Development Course Platform are to automate the grading of HTML, CSS, and JavaScript assignments with high accuracy and consistency, provide detailed and acurate feedback to enhance student learning, and reduce the grading workload for instructors.
-Additionally, the platform aims to ensure a user-friendly experience, support scalability for large classes, and to remember instrustors previous rubrics and grading creatiria to make the resuse of assignment easy.
+Additionally, the platform aims to ensure a user-friendly experience, support scalability for large classes, and to maintain instrustors' previous rubrics and grading criteria to make the resuse of assignments easy.

-### MPV
+### MVP (Minimum Viable Product) Description
 - Automated grading engine for HTML, CSS, and JavaScript assignments.
 - Interface for instructors to define and save grading criteria and rubrics.
 - Submission system for students to upload their code.